ganglyimp/generic-discord-bot/README.md

 Roll | Dice rolling simulator.
 Can roll with modifiers or with advantage or disadvantage (DnD style).
 Advice | 8-ball.
 Ask a yes or no question and get a response.
 You | Intended to be used to parse direct compliments/insults to the bot (Ex.
 You are beautiful).
 Bot will respond accordingly.
 Chat | Any input that isn't covered by an existing command gets sent here.
-Will parse the message and see if it recognizes a greeting/goodbye and response appropriately.
+Will parse the message and see if it recognizes a greeting/goodbye and respond appropriately.